63days/cs492-2021-fall-assignments/README.md

 ![putty](./docs/putty.png)

-* Go to SSH/Auth menu and load a private key (*Refer https://docs.oracle.com/en/cloud/paas/goldengate-cloud/tutorial-change-private-key-format/ to change the format of the ssh private key.*)
+* Go to SSH/Auth menu and load a private key (*Refer to https://docs.oracle.com/en/cloud/paas/goldengate-cloud/tutorial-change-private-key-format/ if you have to change the format of the ssh private key.*)

 ![putty_auth](./docs/putty_auth.png)